Bingham Photo Sources

 Michael Ann Scroggin wrote on May 21, 2018: "Thank you to Steven Richardson and Don Strack.
 Recently Isabell Scroggin [Shirl Scroggin's wife] had to downsize and move to a retirement home.
 She gave me her scrapbooks and Shirl's slides.
 Steven and Don have been so helpful.
 Shirl and Isabell lived in Copperfield then Copperton and last next door to me in Bingham.
 Isabell's father Gail Rose and Shirl's father Ted were both bosses at Kennecott.
 I hope you enjoy the slides and the articles."
 (Shirl Scroggin passed away in 1999, and Isabell Scroggin passed away in 2020.)

 From 1960 to 1966 Michael Ann's father John Creedon wrote a regular column for the weekly Bingham Bulletin newspaper, called Down Memory Lane -- a total of 184 articles that ended with the last issue of the Bulletin when it ceased publication.
-It was his intention to compile these excellent histories into a book after his retirement, but he tragically died in 1970 in an automobile accident in Tooele County, Utah, while traveling to Reno, Nevada.
-A large part of these Down Memory Lane histories are available online as part of the digital copies of the weekly Bingham Bulletin newspaper, although the digital copies end with 1962.
+It was his intention to compile his excellent histories into a book after his retirement, but he tragically died in 1970 in an automobile accident in Tooele County, Utah, while traveling to Reno, Nevada.
+A large part of the Down Memory Lane histories are available online as part of the digital copies of the weekly Bingham Bulletin newspaper, although the digital copies end with 1962.

 Steven Richardson wrote on the same day (May 21, 2018): "When I knew Shirl he was a security guard for Kennecott.
 He'd stop by the geology office a few times a year to borrow historical photographs for school presentations on Bingham Canyon.
 I'll bet he kept on doing that after he retired, but more frequently."